Loaded (Unit:187 album)

 Loaded is the second studio album by Unit:187, released on August 26, 1997 by 21st Circuitry.
 Writing for the album was completed in December 1996 but the material wasn't recorded until February of the following year.
-In October 1997CMJ New Music Monthly listed the album at number one on their "Dance Top 25" chart.
+In October 1997 CMJ New Music Monthly listed the album at number one on their "Dance Top 25" chart.

 Reception

 Allmusic awarded Loaded three out of five possible stars.
 Aiding & Abetting commended the band for diversifying their sound, saying "change is good, and I think the pullback from the hardcore is the right one" and "there are still plenty of mean and loud moments, but now they have a context in which to work."
 Sonic Boom credited the band's change in membership and choice of Strapping Young Lad frontman Devin Townsend as a producer with providing "rich compositional arrangement, appropriate use of guitars, and strong production qualities that make UNIT:187 sound like a brand new band."
 Fabryka Music Magazine called Loaded "a successful trial of connecting metal riffs with modern electronics."